PhantomChain/docs/docs/guidebook/contribution-guidelines/migrating-your-tools-from-ark-node-to-ark-core.md

 ## Paginating the 2.0 API

-Ark Core currently supports both the 1.0 API from Ark Node which will be removed in the near future and the new 2.0 API which provides proper pagination of data and indicates how much data is available.
+PHANTOM Core currently supports both the 1.0 API from PHANTOM Node which will be removed in the near future and the new 2.0 API which provides proper pagination of data and indicates how much data is available.

 If you interact with the 2.0 API and wish to paginate data you can simply append `?page=4&limit=25` to the URL.
 The response will contain a `meta` field that will contain the total count of records available, where you currently are and URLs to the next, previous, first and last page of items available.